Sutter Health Announces 2017 Financial Performance

-The Sutter Health network of doctors, hospitals and other health care providers announced its financial performance for 2016.
-Total income for 2016 was $554 million (or 5 percent of revenue), compared to $81 million in 2015.
-The system’s total 2016 operating revenues were $12 billion compared to $11 billion in 2015.
-Sutter Health posted $252 million in investment income and changes in net unrealized gains and losses from investments classified as trading in 2016, compared to ($142) million the prior year.
-Sutter Health’s combined 2016 income from the day-to-day operations of its hospitals, care centers and other services was $370 million, compared to $287 million in 2015.
+SACRAMENTO, Calif.,—The Sutter Health network of doctors, hospitals and other healthcare providers announced its financial performance for 2017.
+Income attributable to Sutter Health for 2017 was $893 million, compared to $554 million in 2016.
+The system’s total 2017 operating revenues remained consistent with 2016 at $12 billion.
+Sutter Health posted $651 million in investment income and changes in net unrealized gains and losses from investments classified as trading in 2017, compared to $252 million the prior year.
+Sutter Health’s combined 2017 income from the day-to-day operations of its hospitals, care centers and other services was $326 million, compared to $377 million in 2016.

-Sutter Health invested $972 million in new facilities and lifesaving technology throughout Northern California in 2016—extending its total investment to nearly $10 billion during the last 10 years.
-Most notably, Sutter Health’s California Pacific Medical Center continues to take shape in San Francisco with two new and innovative hospitals that will meet current seismic regulations.
-One is in the city center at Van Ness and Geary, the other is in the Mission District at Valencia and Cesar Chavez, known as the Mission Bernal campus, and is scheduled to open in August.
-Additionally, Sutter Health continues to facilitate access to physician clinics through construction projects in multiple communities, including Alameda, Contra Costa, El Dorado, Placer, Sacramento, San Francisco, San Joaquin, Santa Clara and Sonoma counties.
+Sutter Health’s California Pacific Medical Center construction continues to make progress in San Francisco with two new and innovative hospitals that will meet current seismic regulations.
+One is in the city center, known as the Van Ness and Geary campus; the other is located at Valencia and Cesar Chavez, known as the Mission Bernal campus, and is scheduled to open in August.
+Additionally, Sutter Health continues to facilitate access to clinics through construction projects in multiple communities, including Alameda, Contra Costa, Sacramento, San Francisco, San Joaquin, Santa Clara and Sonoma counties.
 The healthcare system is also planning for the next round of seismic upgrades, as defined by the Office of Statewide Health Planning and Development for 2030, as well as completing Americans with Disabilities Act upgrade requirements already underway at existing facilities throughout its network.

 Care for the Underserved

-Like many hospitals and health care networks across the state that care for Medi-Cal patients, Sutter Health received reimbursements from the Hospital Fee Program in 2017.
+Like many hospitals and healthcare networks across the state that care for Medi-Cal patients, Sutter Health received reimbursements from the Hospital Fee Program in 2017.
 Sutter Health received net reimbursement of $432 million in 2017, which included program reimbursement from prior years as well, compared to $222 million in 2016.
-The Hospital Fee Program imposes fees to hospitals by the State of California that are matched with federal funds and then funds are distributed back to the State of California.
+The Hospital Fee Program imposes fees to hospitals by the State of California that are matched with federal funds, and then funds are distributed back to California hospitals.
 This program helps hospitals offset the costs for expanding services to the most vulnerable population.
 This additional reimbursement did decrease 2017’s total Medi-Cal and community benefit investment.
-Overall, since the implementation of the Affordable Care Act, greater numbers of previously uninsured people now have health care coverage through the Medi-Cal program.
+Overall, since the implementation of the Affordable Care Act, greater numbers of previously uninsured people now have healthcare coverage through the Medi-Cal program.

-The payments for patients that are covered by Medi-Cal does not cover the full costs of providing care.
-In 2016, Sutter Health invested $388 million more than the state paid to care for Medi-Cal patients—compared to $712 million during 2015.
-Medi-Cal accounted for 19 percent of Sutter Health’s gross patient service revenues in 2016, compared to 20 percent in 2015.
-Sutter Health hospitals care for more Medi-Cal patients in our Northern California service area than any other system.
+The payments for patients who are covered by Medi-Cal do not cover the full costs of providing care.
+In 2017, Sutter Health invested $334 million more than the state paid to care for Medi-Cal patients.
+Medi-Cal accounted for 19 percent of Sutter Health’s gross patient service revenues in 2017, which was the same percentage rate in 2016.

 |Dollars in millions|